Before You Go

 We or a member of your school’s HR team will be waiting for you at the airport and will drop you off at your hotel or apartment.
 Over the next few days, we will help you to get your Chinese SIM card, open a bank account, and anything else you might need to help you get settled in China.

-After the initial few days, you will be assigned a personal case handler, who will be available to assist you throughout your contract with us.
-If you need any help with booking train tickets, doctor’s visits or any other issue, your case handler will be happy to help at any time.
+After the initial few days, you will be assigned a bilingual co-ordinator, who will be available to assist you throughout your contract with us.
+If you need any help with booking train tickets, doctor’s visits or any other issue, your co-ordinator will be happy to help at any time.

 Where will I live?

 Your school will either provide you with free accommodation or reimburse the cost of your rent with a housing allowance in addition to your salary.
 All accommodation is fully furnished, and we or your school will assist you with viewing apartments should you choose to rent privately.

 Life in China

 Do I need to speak Chinese to teach English in China?